eatenbyagrue/real-time-software-renderer/README.md

 C++ programming.
 The idea is to not use any graphics libraries like Open GL, and implement supplementary libraries to deal with linear algebra, too.

-I mostly follow this book by Gambetta for the time being (https://www.gabrielgambetta.com/computer-graphics-from-scratch/).
+Mostly following this book by Gambetta for the time being (https://www.gabrielgambetta.com/computer-graphics-from-scratch/).